EOPF-Explorer/landing-page/index.md

   landing
   tagline="Building Visualisation Capacity"
 >
-<strong>Embark on a progressive visualization journey</strong> from discovery to advanced analysis.
-Start by exploring Sentinel data catalogs with intuitive browsers, then experiment with band combinations, color formulations, and custom expressions to unlock spectral insights.
-Advance to sophisticated workflows using openEO clients, dynamic web maps, and interactive time-series tools.
-Finally, explore compelling real-world showcases—from flood delineation and burnt area mapping to collaborative workspaces—all powered by cloud-native technologies.
-Whether you're browsing for inspiration or building complex geospatial applications, our modular tools adapt to your needs at every step.
+Cloud-native and visualisation-enhanced EOPF Sentinel products power many aspects of Earth observation data discovery and analysis.
+Begin by exploring data catalogs through standard clients like [STAC Browser](https://api.explorer.eopf.copernicus.eu/browser) that reveal Sentinel scenes at a glance.

+To screen products more closely, you can [experiment](/sentinelexplorer/?template=explore&indicator=sentinel-2-l2a) with band combinations, color formulations, and custom arithmetic expressions to unlock spectral, polarization or any variables insights.

+Sophisticated analysis workflows can be built from [openEO](https://openeo.org/) clients for prototyping, dynamic web maps with on-the-fly reprojection, and interactive time-series exploration.

+Compelling [showcases](story/?id=ndvi) demonstrate real-world applications – from flood delineation and burnt area mapping to spectral indices and collaborative workspaces – all powered by cloud-native visualization technologies.
 </FeatureSection>